Transport of spherical microparticles in a 3D vortex flow: Conclusion

 Through simulations, we were able to show that this deviation from flow streamlines is driven by fluid inertia.
 Fluid inertia gives rise to a lift force acting on the particles, which enables drifting across streamlines, resulting in a migration velocity that grows as particle size is increased.
 From our data, we are able to show that, in the case of our vortical flow field, the migration velocity scales with the particle diameter $a$ as $a^3$, or more precisely as $(a/w)^3 Re$.
 It is important to note that, in agreement with the small particle Reynolds numbers obtained in our weakly confined system and the intermediate flow Reynolds numbers $\text{Re}$ considered here, particle migration velocities represent only a few percent of the mean flow velocity.
 However, the cumulative effect of this gradual drift along particle trajectories leads to noticeable effects.
 In particular, it results in spatially varying particle concentrations and a noticeable depletion of particles in the vortex core.

 Surprisingly, in the complex and spatially varying vortical flow field investigated in this study, we recover a scaling for the migration velocity similar to that predicted for unidirectional Poiseuille flows.
 However, no theoretical studies are currently available to predict the exact local migration velocities in such complex vortical flow.
 As vortices are ubiquitous in nature, it would be helpful to conduct theoretical work to better understand the observed particle migration velocity.
-The vortical flow examined in this study closely resembles a Burgers vortex as it is characterized by the balance between vortex stretching and viscous diffusion.
+The vortical flow examined in this study closely resembles a Burgers vortex.
 These stretched vortices can be considered fundamental building blocks of more complex flow fields, including aspects of turbulence.
 Obtaining scaling laws for migration velocity and lift force for a canonical flow like a Burgers vortex might pave the way for improved understanding of particle motion in turbulent flows.

 We briefly discussed in the introduction how non-Newtonian fluids affect the transport of particles in a straight channel.
 Extending this investigation to viscoelastic fluids, coupled with flow inertia, within our geometry would be of particular interest.
 It has been shown that introducing polymers will decrease the intensity of the vortex.
 However, it also introduces additional stresses, such as the normal stress difference, which depends on flow gradients, fluid viscosity, and polymer properties~\cite{burshtein2017inertioelastic,clarke2025movement}.
 This additional polymeric stress is expected to be particularly intense in the vortex core.
 As a result, particles may be forced to migrate toward regions of lower normal stress, away from the rotation axis.
 Performing experiments that introduce elasticity into the flow would provide new insights and could potentially reveal a new way to control the migration of particles around a vortex.